 Volunteers sign up on a clinic-by-clinic basis, allowing for flexibility over the number of hours they commit.
 During our summer season, a weekly email will be sent out to all volunteers outlining LOF’s volunteer needs for the following week.
 To sign up as a volunteer, please contact the office via email or phone.
-(If you’d like to be added to the weekly volunteer email list, please contact the office).

-No waterski experience necessary!
+Summer Volunteers: No waterski experience necessary!
 Volunteers on the water should be able to swim with a life jacket and lift 30 lbs.
 Please refer to the list below for a description of volunteer jobs both on and off the water.

 Volunteer Jobs on the Water: